yeojz/react-unhook/README.md

 packaging it into a standalone "Null Components" (components that render `null`) **without** the use of React hooks under-the-hood.

 (Note: This is not about avoiding hooks.
-Just an alternative to it).
+Just an alternative to some of it).

 ## Motivation